 Is it good if a vacuum cleaner really sucks?

 Why does a tugboat mostly push things in the harbor?

-And why can't we call a restroom, or bathroom (where one bathes), or lavatory (where one laves), or toilet (a dressing room), or the men's room (or women's room ) what it really is – an evacuation center ?
+And why can't we call a restroom (where you rest), or bathroom (where one bathes), or wash room (where one washes), or lavatory (where one laves), or toilet (for personal grooming), or the men's room (where you find men) or women's room (where you find women) for what it really is – an evacuation center ?